Couchbase Provider

 Configuration

-Register Couchbase services and migration services with the DI container:
+Register the Couchbase cluster (via Couchbase.Extensions.DependencyInjection) and the migration services with the DI container:

 services.AddCouchbase( options =>